San Andrés Sajcabajá: Geography

 The municipality of San Andrés Sajcabajá is situated in the Sierra de Chuacús mountain range.
 The town and its rural communities are located at an altitude between 1,000 and 2,000 m.
-Its climate is temperate, with mean temperatures oscillating between 12 °C and 24 °C, and an annual precipitation between 1,000 - 2,000 mm.
+Its climate is temperate, with mean temperatures oscillating between 12 °C and 24 °C, and an annual precipitation between 1,000 – 2,000 mm.

 As a result of its mountainous character, over 77% of the municipality's territory is too steep to be of any other agricultural use than forestry.
 The principal agricultural products are maize and beans, which are cultivated for local consumption.
-Horticulture is only practised in a small number of communities with access to irrigation.
+Horticulture is only practiced in a small number of communities with access to irrigation.
 Horticultural products, like tomatoes, onions, cabbage, squash and güisquil, are sold on the local market.